Everything We Know About HBO's 'Winning Time: The Rise of the Lakers Dynasty'

 The series will dig into the "Showtime" Lakers, who reigned in the 1980s, led by owner Jerry Buss, coach Pat Riley, and stars like Johnson and Abdul-Jabbar.
 Borenstein pitched it in an interview with Collider as The Crown with basketball.
 "It's a series, but obviously, its limitations are that it's inspired and based on a true story, but in a sense, structurally, it has [a] resemblance to The Crown," he said.
 "It's a dynasty story.
 It's the story of an American dynasty.
 In this case, because it's an American dynasty, it's not a monarchy, it's a story about celebrity and culture and entertainment as [seen] through the prism of the NBA and the prism of the Showtime Lakers."

 This is where things get fun.
 The casting, let's just say, is inspired.
-McKay's frequent collaborator John C. Reilly is on board as Buss, while Oscar-winner Adrien Brody was cast as Riley.
+McKay's frequent collaborator John C. Reilly is on board as Buss, which is actually the reason for the friend breakup between McKay and Will Ferrell.
+More on that here.
+Meanwhile, Oscar-winner Adrien Brody was cast as Riley.
 Speaking of Academy Award winners, Sally Field is playing Buss's mother, Jessie.
 Jason Clarke is general manager Jerry West, who will be one of the protagonists.

 As for the basketball stars?
 Quincy Isaiah is on board as Johnson, and Solomon Hughes, a former Harlem Globetrotter, is Abdul-Jabbar.
 Norm Nixon's son DeVaughn is playing his dad.
 Newcomer Delante Desouza is Michael Cooper.
 Notably tall actor, Jason Segel, is Paul Westhead, who Riley ended up replacing as coach, while Michael Chiklis will coach the rival Celtics as Red Auerbach.
 The great actor Rob Morgan will play Johnson's father, Ervin Sr. Holding down the fort in the Forum's office will be Booksmart alum Molly Gordon as Linda Zafrani.
 You can see the rest of the cast over at The Hollywood Reporter; other key participants include Sarah Ramos as Abdul-Jabbar's then-girlfriend Cheryl Pistono, Gaby Hoffmann as Forum president Claire Rothman, and Tamera Tomakili as Johnson's future wife Cookie.